tragle/ragle.io/articles/5-world-simulator.md

 Back in the main thread we can start the web server, passing in the handler, instantiating an initial `AppState` struct, and binding to the network `port` provided in the arguments.

-Rust’s safety features ensure that we write a program that, once started, will continue to run unless one of the error conditions explicitly called out in the code, such as filesystem I/O errors, occurs.
+Rust’s safety features ensure we write a program that, once started, will continue to run unless one of the error conditions explicitly called out in the code, such as filesystem I/O errors, occurs.
 The program will handle concurrent access to mutable data, and updating a single file from multiple requests, in a predictable manner.
 If everything goes well, it will crash explicitly and intentionally at the end of the world’s life.

 ##### TR